hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 1. In Fiji, open the appendix script by File -> Open... or press "Ctrl+O"
 2. Press "Run" and select an image with the cell line.
 3. Select the thresholding algorithm you want to test, or choose "NO THRESHOLD" if the image is already segmented i.e with [Trainable Weka segmentation.](https://imagej.net/Trainable_Weka_Segmentation)
 4. Select the minimum and maximum particle size in number of pixels.
 Use a narrow range as possible.
-Set constant minimum and maximum values by changing line 23 and 24 in the script (see fig).
+Set constant minimum and maximum values by changing line 23 and 24 in the script (see figure 5).
 5. Select the minimum and maximum circularity of the particles.
 A perfect circle has circularity equal to 1.00, whereas the least circular shape has circularity equal to 0.00.
 Try for instance a range from 0.40-1.00 for cell bodies and 0.00-0.40 for neurites to begin with.
-PS: type in integers from 0-100 (see fig ), not decimal numbers!
+PS: type in integers from 0-100 (see figure 4), not decimal numbers!
 6. Choose the folder where you want the outlines to be saved and press "OK".
 7. The script will now run particle analysis with the ranges set and save the outlines in a folder.
 The names of the files shows the parameters as such: {treshold}\_{minimum particle size + step *n*}\_{maximum particle size}\_{minimum circularity + step *m*}_{maximum circularity}.tif
 8. Use the outlines to compare to the original image.
 Set a new and more precise range until you have found the parameters that makes the best outline.